Memorials to William Shakespeare: Australia

 A memorial in Sydney, Australia was erected in 1926, designed by Australian sculptor Sir Bertram MacKennal.
 It was commissioned by Henry Gullett (d.
 4 August 1914), a former president of the Shakespeare Society of New South Wales.
 Paid for with a bequest from his estate, Gullett's daughter Lucy Gullett ensured that the commission was carried out after her father's death.
 It depicts not only Shakespeare at the top, but five of his most famous characters around the base – Hamlet, Romeo and Juliet embracing, Portia and Falstaff.
 It is located in Shakespeare Place, between the Mitchell Library (part of the State Library of New South Wales) and the Royal Botanic Gardens.
 In 1959 the statue was repositioned to make way for the Cahill Expressway.

 Though initiated in 1889, the project to create a Shakespeare statue in Ballarat was not completed until 1960.
 Financial problems led to repeated shelving of the project.
 Eventually private donations to the fund produced sufficient resources to commission a bronze sculpture from Andor Meszaros, an Australian artist originally from Hungary.
 The statue depicts Shakespeare bowing, as if at the end of a performance.

 North America

-A statue was created for Logan Circle, Philadelphia in 1926, designed by Alexander Stirling Calder.
+A memorial was created for Logan Circle section of Philadelphia in 1926, designed by Alexander Stirling Calder.
 It does not depict Shakespeare himself, but rather the figures of Touchstone the jester from As You Like It, representing comedy, and Hamlet, representing tragedy.
 Touchstone is lounging with his head tilted laughing, his feet hanging over the top of the tall stone pedestal and his left arm resting on Hamlet's legs.
 Hamlet is seated, brooding, his knife dangling over Touchstone's body.
 The opening lines of the famous All the world's a stage speech from As You Like It are inscribed on the pedestal beneath the figures.

 A statue made from tin was erected in the gardens outside the Festival Theatre, the principal theatre on the grounds of the Stratford Shakespeare Festival, held every year from April to November in Stratford, Ontario, Canada.